Eosinophilic granulomatosis with polyangiitis

 It usually manifests in three stages.
-The early (prodromal) stage is marked by airway inflammation; almost all patients experience asthma and/or allergic rhinitis.
+The early (prodromal) stage is marked by airway inflammation; almost all patients experience asthma or allergic rhinitis.
 The second stage is characterized by abnormally high numbers of eosinophils (hypereosinophilia), which causes tissue damage, most commonly to the lungs and the digestive tract.
 The third stage consists of vasculitis, which can eventually lead to cell death and can be life-threatening.

 This condition is now called "eosinophilic granulomatosis with polyangiitis" to remove all eponyms from the vasculitides.
 To facilitate the transition, it was referred to as "eosinophilic granulomatosis with polyangiitis (Churg–Strauss)" for a period of time starting in 2012.
-Prior to this it was known as "Churg–Strauss syndrome", named after Jacob Churg and Lotte Strauss, who first published about the syndrome in 1951 using the term allergic granulomatosis to describe it.
+Before this it was known as Churg–Strauss syndrome, named after Jacob Churg and Lotte Strauss, who first published about the syndrome in 1951 using the term allergic granulomatosis to describe it.
 It is a type of systemic necrotizing vasculitis.

 Effective treatment of EGPA requires suppression of the immune system with medication.
 This is typically glucocorticoids, followed by other agents such as cyclophosphamide or azathioprine.